The Surprising Agreement Between Convex Optimization Theory and Learning-Rate Scheduling for Large Model Training: Theoretical Simulations

 Previously, we have set $T_0 = 0.8 \cdot T$ for \wsd{}.
 In \cref{fig:cooldown-length-1,fig:cooldown-length-2}, we vary the \emph{cooldown fraction}, defined as $\tfrac{T-T_0}{T}$.
 Specifically, we vary from $T_0=T$ to $T_0=1$ (constant schedule to linear-decay schedule similar to \citet[Corollary 2]{Defazio2023a}).

-\takeaway{The theoretical simulation suggests that \emph{if} the base learning-rate $\gamma$ is fully tuned, then the optimal cooldown fraction is $1$ (\textit{linear decay}).
+\takeaway{The simulation suggests that \emph{if} the base learning-rate $\gamma$ is fully tuned, then the optimal cooldown fraction is $1$ (\textit{linear decay}).
 For fixed $\gamma$, the optimal cooldown fraction can be smaller than one.}

 The first observation is in line with empirical observations from \citet{Defazio2023a} that compares many different schedules across several machine learning tasks, and find that the linear-decay schedule performs best on average.
 Further, it is known that the linear-decay schedule matches the exact lower-bound convergence bound for the (stochastic) convex, Lipschitz case \citep{Defazio2023a,Zamani2023}; see \cref{sec:app:proof-wsd-bound} for detailed comments.
-The second observation matches the finding of \citet{Haegele2024}: in \cref{sec:app:misc-plots},~\cref{fig:reanalysis-cooldown-length} we show the analogous figure on real training data (also see Fig.\ 5 in \citep{Haegele2024}).
-We obtain the same parabola shape for small base learning-rates.
-However, for large enough base learning-rate, the parabola turns into a monotonically decreasing curve.
+The second observation matches the finding of \citet{Haegele2024}: in \cref{sec:app:misc-plots},~\cref{fig:reanalysis-cooldown-length} we show the analogous figure on real training data (also see Fig.\ 5 in \citet{Haegele2024}).
+For small base learning-rate $\gamma$, we obtain the same parabola shape; however, for large enough $\gamma$, the parabola turns into a monotonically decreasing curve.